CorrederaJorge/CorrederaJorge.github.io/_posts/2016-04-11-Yo-Maker-Juan-Gonzalez.md

   - Ros
   - Raspberry Pi
 description: Installing Ros on Raspberry Pi
-title: Yo, Maker: Juan Gonzalez Objiuan at TEDxValladolid
+title: "Yo, Maker: Juan Gonzalez Objiuan at TEDxValladolid"
 ---

 This is a Obijuan talk at TEDxValladolid.
 It is only in Spanish, but if you are able to understand it, it is worth it !!!.